CTSRD-CHERI/cheriplot/README.md

 - cheriplot-capsize-bars
   Stacked bar plot prototype showing the size of capabilities that cover each memory mapped region in the address space.
 There are two variants, one takes into account all capabilities found from CSETBOUNDS and CFROMPTR and each capability is counted for a VM entry if it can be dereferenced there.
 The second takes into account the capabilities that are dereferenced (load and store) in each VM entry.

-Note that most plots support the `-c` switch that enables caching of intermediate data structures such as the provenance graph, so that subsequent calls will not scan again the trace which is time-consuming task.
+Note that most plots support the `-c` switch that enables caching of intermediate data structures such as the provenance graph, so that subsequent calls will not scan again the trace since it is time-consuming task.

 ## License